ari29108/House-Sales-in-King-County-USA/README.md

-# House-Sales-in-King-County-USA
-House Price Prediction with Multiple Linear Regression based on King County , USA Data using R
+# House Price Prediction with Multiple Linear Regression based on King County , USA Data using R